Courtney Roby

-Courtney E. Roby (born January 10, 1983) is a former American football wide receiver, drafted by the Tennessee Titans in the third round of the 2005 NFL Draft, following a historical college football career at Indiana.

-Roby has also played for the Cincinnati Bengals, Indianapolis Colts, New Orleans Saints, and Atlanta Falcons.
+Courtney Eugene Roby (born January 10, 1983) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Indiana Hoosiers and was selected by the Tennessee Titans in the third round of the 2005 NFL draft.
+Roby also played in the NFL for the Cincinnati Bengals, Indianapolis Colts, New Orleans Saints, and Atlanta Falcons.

-Early years
+Early life

 Roby attended North Central High School in Indianapolis, Indiana where he starred in both football and track for the Panthers.
 As a senior at North Central High School, Roby was an All-State selection in football, after rushing for 539 yards and six touchdowns, catching 12 passes for 296 yards and three touchdowns, while averaging 32 yards per kickoff return and returning three for touchdowns.
 He was also an All-State selection in track and field while being selected to the Indiana All-Star teams in both sports.

 College career

 Courtney attended Indiana University as a two sport athlete in football and track.
 In football, Roby was an elected Captain and team MVP for his senior season while finishing his career as the most productive receiver in Hoosier football history, breaking the all-time records for career receptions and yardage with 170 catches and 2,524 yards.
 During the 2002 season, he was just the third receiver in Hoosier history to gain over 1,000 yards in a single season, while his 59 receptions ranked second in school history.
 After completing his senior campaign, Roby was selected to participate in the Senior Bowl All-Star game, an honor given to the top NFL prospects in the country.

 As a member of the Indiana University track and field team, Roby competed in the 100 m dash and 4 × 100 m relay.
-As a junior he placed fourth in the BigTen Conference Championships 100 m.
+As a junior he placed fourth in the Big Ten Conference Championships 100 m.

 Professional career

 Tennessee Titans

-Roby was drafted by the Tennessee Titans in the third round of the 2005 NFL Draft.
+Roby was selected by the Tennessee Titans in the third round of the 2005 NFL draft with the 68th overall pick.
 He was released by the Titans on September 1, 2007.